joshhornby/joshhornby.github.io/_posts/2025-06-11-boundaries-over-coordination.md

 Rather than battling the same coordination issues week after week, change the underlying system that keeps creating them.
 Here's how I've learned to turn boundaries from a source of friction into a source of leverage:

-- **Code Your Boundaries, Don't Calendar Them** If two teams rely on a recurring hand-off, ask yourself: could a robust contract test or shared automation make that meeting unnecessary?
+- **Code Your Boundaries, Don't Calendar Them** If two teams rely on a recurring hand-off, ask yourself: could a contract test or shared automation make that meeting unnecessary?
 Ship the boundary, not the calendar invite.

 - **Prioritise Explicit Interfaces, Everywhere** Don't save good API design for the public edge.
 Every ambiguous, undocumented internal dependency is tomorrow's meeting in disguise.
 Make contracts explicit.